Illustrated Glossary of Organic Chemistry

 Photon added.

 Retrosynthesis arrow.
-Designates that the molecule of the left is derived from the molecule on the right.
+Designates that the species of the left is derived from the species on the right.

 Bond dipole arrow.
 The arrow head points to the more electronegative atom (the δ- atom); the crossed end of the arrow lies above the more electropositive atom (the δ+ atom).